mifi/lossless-cut/docs/index.md

 - **Q:** Is there a keyboard shortcut to do X?
   - **A:** First check the Keyboard shortcuts dialog.
 If you cannot find your shortcut there, [see this issue.](https://github.com/mifi/lossless-cut/issues/254)
+- **Q:** How can I import multiple files into my project and edit them together?
+  - **A:** LosslessCut is not a [non-linear editor](https://github.com/mifi/lossless-cut/issues/976) (like Adobe Premiere) and it is not a linear editor (like Avidemux) - it is something in-between.
+You create segments on the timeline and the segments represent which portions of video will be exported.
+If you want more advanced workflows, you have to do it in multiple separate operations.
 - **Q:** Can LosslessCut be automated using a CLI or API or do external post-processing?
   - **A:** While it was never designed for advanced batching/automation, it does have a [basic CLI and a HTTP API](cli.md).
 More info: [#980](https://github.com/mifi/lossless-cut/issues/980) [#868](https://github.com/mifi/lossless-cut/issues/868).
 - **Q:** I cannot find a particular button or function.